theetje/insurance-domain-models/README.md

-# Test Mermaid Model - Domain Model
+# Image Test Model - Domain Model

-Test model to check Mermaid rendering
+Testing automatic image generation and upload to Confluence

 ## Overview

-This repository contains the domain model for Test Mermaid Model, built using the SIVI AFD 2.0 standard for Dutch insurance industry.
+This repository contains the domain model for Image Test Model, built using the SIVI AFD 2.0 standard for Dutch insurance industry.

 ## Structure